On sale! Five new, glossy 5″ x 7″ postcards showcasing a special community in Northern New Brunswick …

 Complimentary sets of the new postcards were mailed to dozens of former Campbelltonians now living in other parts of New Brunswick, in Nova Scotia, Prince Edward Island, Quebec, Ontario, Alberta and British Columbia.
 Complimentary cards were sent out as well to some people living in the United States.

 The postcards started landing in letterboxes on 6 March 2018.

 The new postcards will eventually be available at a number of outlets in Campbellton.
 They’re now on sale at:

-Other outlets will be added as soon as arrangements are finalized.
-When that happens, I’ll update this blog with the new information.
+More outlets will be added when arrangements are finalized.
+And when that happens, I’ll update this blog with the new information.

 Like the sign says, the postcards sell for $1.00 each.
 That’s the same price similar cards are going for at the Tourist Information Centre in Campbellton.
 To compare, postcards made by the same company sell for $1.50 in Alberta.
 You don’t want to know what they go for in the Rockies.

 I chose the Sewing Centre to be the first to distribute the new cards because — as noted in a recent story about them in Saltscapes — owners Camille Laforest and his son Alain have been described as ‘Campbellton’s business people of the century.’
 They’re the real deal.